ashton314/emacs-bedrock/README.md

 Emacs is the most customizable piece of software in existence.
 (No citation needed.)
 My goal with Bedrock is to make Emacs a little nicer by enabling some things that I personally think should be enabled by default.
 Bedrock goes a little further by suggesting a few well-built packages that go on to enhance the experience.

 Bedrock encourages inspection and modification.
 I don't plan on making some core that periodically gets updated.
 You can think of this as just some guy's config that you wanted to adopt.

+As an example of a deliberate choice, the `help-quick` buffer pops open on startup.
+Once a user has gotten used to this, they can just go into their `early-init.el` file and modify it themselves to remove that hook if they don't like it.
+It's a simple one-line change, and only users who are ready for it will do it.

 When I started learning Emacs, my dad gave me his `.emacs` file.
 (That's what we used back in ye olden days instead of `.emacs.d/init.el` and stuff.)
 I used it without modification for many years.
 Eventually I learned how to write my own functions and customizations.
 This package aims to give other users a similar experience.